fengyuanchen/distpicker/README.md

-A simple, lightweight jQuery plugin for pick Chinese districts.
+A simple, lightweight jQuery plugin for pick districts of China.

 ## Installation